relimation/dakthi/dakthi.md

 The more distant the relation, the less relevant the shared memory, the less likely is it that the second meaning is implied.

+# Derivation

+Dakthi has several productive affixes to change part of speech.

+	-qu  	Derives classifier from noun
+	da-  	Derives noun from verb's object
+	-xoli	Derives noun from verb's agent
+	-ru  	Derives adjective from noun

+Dakthi lacks definite/indefinite marking.
+Instead, a speaker may indicate definiteness with use of the "da-" prefix.

+	ke  ǁidala poxi. ke  dapoxi     kowa. dakowa      ca!uru do 1SG rock   see.
+1SG seen.thing take. taken.thing black  COP Lit.
+I see a rock.
+I take the thing I saw.
+The thing I took is black.
+	I see a rock.
+I take the rock.
+The rock is black.

+Note how the same rock is derived from a new verb in each sentence.
+This is typical in informal speech, but "dapoxi" could have been used in the third sentence for emphasis, particularly for literary effect.

+Of course, a shorter construction would simply use the inanimate, alienable pronoun "qela" here.
+However, pronouns can be ambiguous.

+	ke  ǁidala poxi. ke  xiri kowa. qela       ca!uru do 1SG rock   see.
+1SG cup  take.
+POSS.ALIEN black  COP I see a rock.
+I take a cup.
+It is black.

+"it" is ambiguous between the rock and the cup here.
+We can disambiguate with "dapoxi" (the thing I saw; the rock) or "dakowa" (the thing I took; the cup).
+Just using "ǁidala" (rock) or "xiri" (cup) would introduce a different ambiguity; the speaker could be referring to the previously mentioned rock and cup, or some new rock or cup.

 ### Past/Plural
 Layering the /s/ vibrative onto a verb phrase turns it into past tense.